wkolichney/wkolichney.github.io/README.md

 ## 👋 About Me

-I'm a Master of Science in Business Analytics student at William & Mary with a background in economics, history, and Mandarin.
+I'm a Master of Science in Business Analytics graduate from William & Mary and have a background in economics, history, and Mandarin.
 I enjoy building machine learning models and using data to solve problems in international development, carbon finance, and customer behavior.
+I currently work in analyzing Chinese loan performance in developing countries.

 ---